All Episodes

 Yes, right.

-By plenty of other Democrat presidents when we needed to raise the debt ceiling.
+By plenty of other Democrat presidents when we needed to raise the debt ceiling, it does not authorize that.

-Now, the left wing activists believe it does.
+Now, the left-wing activists believe it does.

-You know, they read the Constitution and they don't see the second amendment in it.
+You know, they read the Constitution and they don't see the Second Amendment in it.

 Now, I don't doubt Obama wants to.

-Obama would love to be able to just by diktat do anything he wants to do.
+Obama would love to be able to just, by diktat, do anything he wants to do.

 Absolutely.

-But but the the 14th Amendment does not, we've been through it.
+But the 14th Amendment does not.

-Um, and I'm not gonna have time to go get it today, but it's on our website.
+I don't have the legalese in front of me, and I'm not going to have time to go get it today, but it's on our website.

 Well, I listen to you every day, Rush.